opencv/opencv/modules/photo/doc/hdr_imaging.rst

 MergeMertens
 ---------------------------
-.. ocv:class:: MergeMertens : public ExposureMerge
+.. ocv:class:: MergeMertens : public MergeExposures

 Pixels are weighted using contrast, saturation and well-exposedness measures, than images are combined using laplacian pyramids.